mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 By default, the columns have a width of 100 pixels.
 This is an arbitrary, easy to remember value.
-To change the width of a column, use the `width` property available in `ColDef`.
+To change the width of a column, use the `width` property available in `GridColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js", "bg": "inline"}}

 ### Fluid width

-Each column has a fixed width of 100 pixels by default, but column fluidity (responsiveness) can be by achieved by setting the `flex` property in `ColDef`.
+Each column has a fixed width of 100 pixels by default, but column fluidity (responsiveness) can be by achieved by setting the `flex` property in `GridColDef`.

 The `flex` property accepts a value between 0 and ∞.